Farm Fish Pond License

 What This License Does Not Allow:

-- Fishing without a fishing license or without adherence to statewide angling regulations/seasons by anyone other than the licensee, immediate family members or employees
+- Fishing without a fishing license or without adherence to statewide angling regulations/seasons (leaving DEC website to official Fishing Regulations Guide vendor website) by anyone other than the licensee, immediate family members or employees

 - Taking and selling bait fish without a bait license.

 - Removing protected fish from the licensed premises unless the fish are packaged with the name, address and license number of the licensee, and the name and address of the person taking the fish.